1010todd/Galactic-War/README.md

 Over 1500 Systems.

+## Accessing the Contents

 To find the galaxy, head up to the system north of Ka'ch'chrai(The capital) in the Wanderer space, the wormhole will be in between Sko'karak and Pug Iyik

+This plugin is complatible with Omnis and World Forge developer plugins, though, World Forge support will be missing some functions and may be slightly outdated.

 ### Known Issues
 Galaxy image not appearing.
 To fix this, turn on "reduce large graphic" option in the setting and restart the game.